CristyTarantino/virtualized-list/README.md

 N.B.
 I intentionally omitted infinite scrolling and pagination, viewing the test as an opportunity to showcase proficiency in optimizing React component performance.

+The live url needs a second refresh as Next.js 14 has some known issues with Vercel functions.

 ## The virtualized list